osmlab/to-fix/README.md

+This branch tracks the current development of `to-fix`.
+Check `gh-pages` for the production branch.

+---

 ## to-fix

 A task manager for OpenStreetMap which helps coordinate users on tasks and work down items in a queue one-by-one without getting in each other’s way.